-- → The court shall issue its finding within 90 days after the defendant is acquitted. - 3.
-The Administrator shall make the [same] reports and the court shall proceed in the [same] manner [in the case of a person committed to the custody of the Division of Mental Health and Developmental Services pursuant to this section as of a person committed because he is incompetent to stand trial pursuant to NRS 178.400 to 178.460, inclusive, except that the determination to be made by the Administrator and the district judge on the question of release is whether the person has recovered from his mental illness or has improved to such an extent that he is no longer a mentally ill person.] provided in sections 30 to 39, inclusive, of this act. - 4.
-As used in this section, unless the context otherwise requires: - (a) "Division facility" has the meaning ascribed to it in NRS 433.094. - (b) "Forensic facility" means a secure facility of the Division of Mental Health and Developmental Services of the Department of Health and Human Services for mentally disordered offenders and defendants.
-The term includes, without limitation, Lakes Crossing Center - (c) "Mentally ill person" has the meaning ascribed to it in [NRS 433A.115.] section 35 of this act.

-- 175.547 1.
+The court shall issue its finding within 90 days after the defendant is acquitted.

+The Administrator shall make the same reports and the court shall proceed in the same manner in the case of a person committed to the custody of the Division of Mental Health and Developmental Services pursuant to this section as of a person committed because he is incompetent to stand trial pursuant to NRS 178.400 to 178.460, inclusive, except that the determination to be made by the Administrator and the district judge on the question of release is whether the person has recovered from his mental illness or has improved to such an extent that he is no longer a mentally ill person. - 4.] appointed by the court; and - (c) Order that the person be committed to the custody of the Administrator of the Division of Mental Health and Developmental Services of the Department of Health and Human Services until the person is eligible for discharge or conditional release pursuant to the provisions of sections 31 to [37,] 37.5, inclusive, of this act. - 2.
+As used in this section, unless the context otherwise requires [: - (a) "Division facility" has the meaning ascribed to it in NRS 433.094. (b) "Forensic], "forensic facility" means a secure facility of the Division of Mental Health and Developmental Services of the Department of Health and Human Services for mentally disordered offenders and defendants.
+The term includes, without limitation, Lakes Crossing Center. - [(e) "Mentally ill person" has the meaning ascribed to it in NRS 433A.115.] - Sec.
+16. NRS 175.547 is hereby amended to read as follows: - 1.
 In any case in which a defendant pleads or is found guilty or guilty but mentally ill of murder in the first or second degree, kidnapping in the first or second degree, false imprisonment, burglary or invasion of the home, the court shall, at the request of the prosecuting attorney, conduct a separate hearing to determine whether the offense was sexually motivated.
 A request for such a hearing may not be submitted to the court unless the prosecuting attorney, before the commencement of the trial, files and serves upon the defendant a written notice of his intention to request such a hearing. - 2.
-A hearing requested pursuant to subsection 1 must be conducted before: - (a) The court imposes its sentence; or - (b) A separate penalty hearing is conducted. - 3.
-At the hearing, only evidence concerning the question of whether the offense was sexually motivated may be presented.
+A hearing requested pursuant to subsection 1 must be conducted before: - (a) The court imposes its sentence; or - (b) A separate penalty hearing is conducted.

+3. At the hearing, only evidence concerning the question of whether the offense was sexually motivated may be presented.
 The prosecuting attorney must prove beyond a reasonable doubt that the offense was sexually motivated.

-- 4. The court shall enter its finding in the record. - 5.
+- 4. The court shall enter its finding in the record.

+5. For the purposes of this section, an offense in - 5.
 For the purposes of this section, an offense is "sexually motivated" if one of the purposes for which the person committed the offense was his sexual gratification.